marceloamor/timetable_sync_tool/README.md

 # CELCAT to Google Calendar Sync

-A Python tool to automatically sync your university timetable from CELCAT (New College of the Humanities/Northeastern London) to Google Calendar.
+A Python tool to automatically sync your university timetable from CELCAT to Google Calendar.

 ## Features